 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. The Commission or other subsidiary organs of the Authority, shall, from time to time, [where appropriate or upon request by the Council,] develop Guidelines of a technical nature, in order to assist in the implementation of these Regulations, taking into account the views of Stakeholders.
+1. The Commission [] or other subsidiary organs of the Authority, shall, from time to time, [where appropriate or upon request by the Council,] develop Guidelines of a technical nature, in order to assist in the implementation of these Regulations, taking into account the views of Stakeholders.

 1. bis The Secretary-General shall, from time to time, develop Guidelines of an administrative nature, in order to assist in the implementation of these Regulations, taking into account instructions from the Council and the views of the Commission as well as other Stakeholders.

-2. The full text of such Guidelines [or any revisions thereto] shall be reported to the Council.
-Should the Council find that a Guideline is inconsistent with the intent and purpose of the rules, regulations and procedures of the Authority, it may direct that the Guideline be modified or withdrawn.
+2. The full text of Guidelines or any revisions thereto shall be reported to the Council [immediately].
+Should the Council find that a Guideline is inconsistent with the intent and purpose of the rules, regulations and procedures of the Authority, it may direct that the Guideline be modified. [].

-[4.
-Guidelines are only of a recommendatory nature, yet Contractors shall ensure they are apprised of the Guidelines and take them into account in their performance of functions under these regulations and their contract.
-The observance of a Guideline by a Contractor may serve as supporting evidence of compliance by that Contractor with the relevant Rules of the Authority to which the Guideline relates.
-The Authority may also request applicants or Contractors to identify and explain departures from Guidelines.
+4. Notwithstanding the non-binding and recommendatory nature of Guidelines, Contractors are expected to observe all Guidelines issued by the Authority to the furthest extent possible.
+The Council may request Contractors to explain any divergence from the Guidelines. [].

 Please indicate the rationale for the proposal.
 [150-word limit]